Robust Ante-hoc Graph Explainer using Bilevel Optimization: Conclusion

 \section{Conclusion}

-We investigate the problem of generating explanations for GNN-based graph-level tasks (classification and regression) and propose RAGE, a novel ante-hoc GNN explainer based on bilevel optimization.
+We investigated the problem of generating explanations for GNN-based graph-level classification and proposed RAGE, a novel ante-hoc GNN explainer based on bilevel optimization.
 RAGE inductively learns compact and accurate explanations by optimizing the GNN and explanations jointly.
 Moreover, different from several baselines, RAGE explanations do not omit any information used by the model, thus enabling the model behavior to be reproduced based on the explanations.
 We compared RAGE against state-of-the-art graph classification methods and GNN explainers using synthetic and real datasets.
-The results show that RAGE often outperforms the baselines in terms of multiple evaluation metrics, including accuracy and robustness to noise.
-Furthermore, our two case studies illustrate the superiority of RAGE over state-of-the-art post-hoc and ante-hoc explainers.
+The results show that RAGE often outperforms the baselines on multiple evaluation metrics, including accuracy and robustness.